ngjunsiang/laymansguide/season8/issue100/issue100.md

 ## What I’ll be covering next

-**Next issue:** [LMG S8] Issue 101: Why do apps hang
+**Next issue:** [LMG S8] Issue 101: Why do apps crash?

 Moving on from app files and settings, the next few issues will explore common app problems.
-Coming up next issue: why do apps hang?
+Coming up next issue: why do apps crash?

 **Sometime in the future:** What is: